hairyhenderson/gomplate/docs/content/config.md

 See [`--missing-key`](../usage/#--missing-key).

-Sets the behavior in case of non-existent keys
+Control the behavior during execution if a map is indexed with a key that is not present in the map

 ```yaml
 missingKey: error